10maurycy10/pythonc/README.md

 # Pythonc

-pythonc is a fast python compiler
+Pythonc is a fast python compiler.

 ## Building